-Credible failure modes for Sept-Îles - Tailings have been identified and modelling has been undertaken of downstream flooding resulting from potential dam break scenarios at selected locations on the embankments of the tailings facility.
-The dam failure consequence classification was assessed in accordance with the GISTM Consequence Classification Matrix, and incremental losses linked to potential population at risk and potential loss of life; environment; health, social and cultural; and infrastructure and economics were considered.
+Credible failure modes for the IOC Labrador City - Wabush Lake TSF have been identified, and modelling has been undertaken of downstream run-out resulting from dam break scenarios at selected locations on the embankments of the tailings facility.
+The dam failure consequence classification was assessed in accordance with the GISTM Consequence Classification Matrix.
+Incremental losses linked to potential population at risk and potential loss of life, environment, health, social, cultural, infrastructure and economic impacts were considered.

-The overall GISTM consequence classification for Sept-Îles - Tailings is 'Extreme', due to the proximity to housing; of lower consequence are potential impacts to the local environment, community health, social context and cultural heritage in the event of a tailings facility failure.
+The overall GISTM consequence classification for IOC Labrador City - Wabush Lake TSF is 'Significant', due to the potential impacts to the community and social context in the event of a facility failure.